djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_1.md

 ### Return position (traits)

-You can't use `impl Trait` in return position right now, but is that?
+You can't use `impl Trait` in return position right now, but why is that?
 Let's consider a desugaring of `impl Trait` as a return type in a trait:

 ```rust
 trait Miner {